nicholaswmin/dyno/README.md

 They do not require any setup other than using them to record a value.

-The stats collector knows when a measurement is taken and automatically tracks it's value in a Histogram, which is then attached to it's corresponding `task thread`.
+The stats collector listens for usage of the above APIs and automatically records the values in a Histogram, which is then attached to it's corresponding `task thread`.

+The histogram is made available for logging via the `threads` property of `onTick`.

 > In the following example, `performance.timerify` is used to
 > instrument a function named `fibonacci`.
->
-> This automatically creates a new `Histogram` with the same name,
-> & made available for logging via the `threads` property of `onTick`.

 ```js
 // performance.timerify example